 Skip to main content

-Just like a map is essential on the trail in the summer, the winter trail map is your guide to not getting lost on the mountain this winter.
-The first thing most skiers and snowboarders do when they turn up to a new ski resort is to get hold of a trail map and earmark some runs they want to explore.
-If you’ve got a holiday booked and coming up soon, you might already be looking online to get your bearings on the ski area, but do you really know what you’re looking at?
+Just like a map is essential on a hiking trail in the summer, the winter trail map is your guide to not getting lost on the mountain this winter.
+The first thing most skiers and snowboarders do when they turn up to a new ski resort is to get hold of a trail map and earmark some ski trails they want to explore.
+If you’ve got a holiday booked and coming up soon, you might already be looking online to get your bearings on the ski area — but do you really know what you’re looking at?

 Ski slopes are broken up into different difficulties and marked on the map using different colors.
-Experienced skiers may be able to glance at this map and know where they’re headed — they’re probably able to tackle most of the slopes, too — but skiing for beginners is hard enough without adding mapreading into the mix.
-And then what happens if you end up on the wrong slopes, clinging onto a ski run for dear life?
-Well, our ski slope difficulty rating guide is here to ensure you don’t get lost on the mountain and safely make it to aprés at the end of the day.
+Experienced skiers may be able to glance at this map and know where they’re headed — they’re probably able to tackle most of the slopes, too — but skiing for beginners is hard enough without adding map reading into the mix.

 Looking down the ski slopes at Meribel in Les 3 Vallées, France.

-Bunny Slope
+Bunny slope

 The bunny slope: skiing and snowboarding for beginners.
-This is where you take your first turns, get used to clipping yourself into your ski or snowboard, and where you can fall over safely without having experienced riders ripping it past you.
+This is where you take your first turns, where you get used to clipping yourself into your ski or snowboard, and where you can fall over safely without having experienced riders ripping it past you.
 Let’s face it, when you’re learning, you need a safe space away from high-speed skiers and snowboarders.
 And as a beginner, you’re likely to make some, let’s call them erratic, turns that take you across the slope.

 Once you’ve mastered your turns and are ready to spread your wings beyond the bounds of the bunny slopes, your next step would be the green slopes.
-These slopes are the same gradient as the bunny slope and are generally at less than 25% gradient, making them slow and gentle.
+These slopes have the same gradient as the bunny slope and are generally at less than 25% gradient, making them slow and gentle.
 Add to that the fact that they’re often wide — especially in any sections that push that gradient boundary — and you’ve got the ideal setting to take what you learned on the bunny slope and progress it.

 But don’t think for a minute that green slopes aren’t a great way to explore the slopes.
 In fact, plenty of ski resorts understand that one of the first things you want to do is get some altitude and enjoy the view.
 Plenty of beginner-friendly ski resorts have green slopes that run all the way from the top to the bottom of the mountain.
 Because of their mellow nature, these runs have to weave and wind their way down the mountain, and many of them make you feel like you’ve been on a journey around the mountain.

-Skiiers shred slopes
+Skiiers shred slopes at Beaver Creek ski resort

 The vast majority of skiers and snowboarders find that they’re at their happiest on a blue run.
 These slopes are somewhere between 25% – 40% in gradient, often made up of steeper and mellower sections.
 Some blue runs will feel like a green slope with a steep section, while others will feel like they’re touching on being allocated a black grading.
 For that reason, European and Japanese ski resorts also include a red grading, equal to a hard blue/easy black in the U.S.